Koromix/rygel/doc/types.md

 }
 ```

-You can simply pass a single-element array as the third argument:
+You can simply pass a single-element array as the first argument:

 ```js
 const AddInt = lib.func('void AddInt(_Inout_ int *dest, int add)');